Omkarkoli727/Omkarkoli727/README.md

 • Game mechanics and programming

 Tech Stack<br>
-Python • Pygame • Godot • HTML • CSS • JavaScript • Blender • Aseprite • Git • GitHub
+Python • Pygame • Godot • HTML • CSS • JavaScript • Blender • Aseprite • GitHub

 I believe the best way to learn is by building projects, experimenting, and improving step by step.
 Friendly, curious, and always excited to learn new things and collaborate.